databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/01-non-production/00-deploying-local.md

 :::note non-production use only

 - Object storage is a requirement for production use of Databend.
 The file system should only be used for evaluation, testing, and non-production scenarios.
-- It is not recommended to deploy Databend on top of MinIO for production environments or performance testing purposes.
+- The MinIO deployment covered in this chapter is only suitable for development and demonstration.
+Due to the limited resources in a single-machine environment, it is not recommended for production environments or performance testing.
 :::

 ## Deploying with Docker